amih/META_II/README.md

  * convert stack frames to structured objects
  * write meta compiler with new version
  * self contained output javascript meta_ii with interpreter
+ * minimize initial Meta_II code and bootstrap from it

 for future reference:
 	https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs